-In Gura, the community that had not yet been subjected to villagization, we aimed to survey an equivalent number of households to those we had covered in the existing resettlement sites.
+In Gura, the community that had not yet been subjected to villagization, we planned to survey an equivalent number of households to those we had covered in the existing resettlement sites.
 The social and physical organization of space among the Bodi is important for understanding the logic of sampling here.
-Bodi traditionally divide space into two types of settlement, each associated with a particular kind of food production: (1) cattle camps (ori, singular tuy) in the grasslands and (2) cultivation sites (kerta, singular ker) in the bush or by the river, where they practice either slash-and-burn agriculture or riverbank cultivation on land inundated by the annual rise of the Omo (Fukui 2001: 4).
+Bodi traditionally divide space into two types of settlements, each associated with a particular kind of food production: (1) cattle camps (ori, singular tuy) in the grasslands and (2) cultivation sites (kerta, singular $k\varepsilon r$) in the bush or by the river, where they practice either slashand-burn agriculture or riverbank cultivation on land inundated by the annual rise of the Omo (Fukui 2001).
 These settlements differ in their layout and demographic composition.
-When farming, one or a few women build temporary houses in small clusters, in immediate proximity to their fields.
-Women live in these settlements, known as olman, during most of the cultivation season, guarding their fields against pests.
+In the agricultural sites, women build temporary houses in small clusters, in immediate proximity to their fields.
+The women live in these settlements, known as olman, during most of the cultivation season, guarding their fields against pests.
 Men are more often found in the cattle camps (ori), where forage and water for cattle are available.
-Each cattle camp comprises a cluster of family compounds arranged in a U-shape around one or more shade trees under which men habitually gather to socialize.
-(Young children move freely across these gendered spaces; as they grow, they conform more to gender expectations.)
+Each cattle camp consists of a cluster of family compounds arranged in a U-shape around one or more shade trees under which the men habitually gather to socialize.
+(Young children move freely across these gendered spaces; as they grow older, they conform more to gender expectations.)
 Although such camps are sometimes located close to each other, overall they are widely scattered over the grassland.
-In August 2013, the people of Gura were residing principally in cattle camps, and the sample in Gura was drawn from three such camps, which were judged by locals to be representative of Gura generally.
-Of the approximately 50 households present in these cattle camps, 39 included children under five, and all of these consented to participate in the survey.
+In August 2013, the people of Gura were residing principally in cattle camps, and the research sample in Gura was drawn from three such camps, which were judged by locals to be representative of Gura generally.
+Of the approximately fifty households present in these cattle camps, thirty-nine included children under five, and all of these consented to participate in the survey.

-During administration of the survey in both Gura and the new villages near Hana town, our team was accompanied at all times by a member of the Salamago woreda administration, who assisted in explaining the aims and procedures of our research to informants.
-We took pains to explain to respondents the independence of our research from the activities of the government; however, the fact that we were accompanied by a government employee, and the formal nature of the survey procedure, may have identified us in the minds of respondents as complicit in the villagization program, and may have made some people reluctant to report experience of hunger, lest it be taken as criticism of the program.
+During administration of the survey in both Gura and the new villages, our team was accompanied at all times by a member of the Salamago woreda administration, who assisted in explaining the aims and procedures of our research to informants.
+We made an effort to explain to respondents the independence of our research from the activities of the government.
+However, the formal nature of the survey procedure, and the fact that a government employee was involved, may have identified us in the minds of respondents as complicit in the villagization program.
+This may have made some people reluctant to report that they were hungry, lest it be interpreted as criticism of the program.